What We Talk About When We Talk About Revision

 During the tutor tune-up, we focused on the different ways we can use reordering to help students.
 Even though Breidenbach’s concept of deep revision draws a clear distinction between revising mechanical errors and more global concerns such as structure, my staff and I discussed using reordering – one action – to address both mechanical errors and higher order concerns.
 Below is a distillation of our conversation.

 The tutors rightly observed that the concept of reordering provides a graspable through line across a multitude of writing and revision challenges at both the local and global levels.
 We even talked about using the revision operations to explain fundamental parts of writing.
 Or, in other words, using a revision operation to explain one of the four different levels of writing.

 I look forward to seeing how my amazing team mobilizes the revision operations in tutoring sessions this coming semester.

 Bredeinbach, Cathleen.
-“Practical Guidelines for Writer and Teachers.”
+“Practical Guidelines for Writers and Teachers.”
 Revision: History, Theory, and Practice, edited by Alice Horning and Anne Becker, Parlor Press, 2006, pp. 197-219.